arice/arice.github.io/MunkiReport_server_setup.md

         restart: always
 ```

+### munkireport.env
-- munkireport.env customizes the MunkiReport instance
+munkireport.env customizes the MunkiReport instance
 The location of this file is defined in docker-compose.yml.
-Mine lives at /var/docker/munkireport.env and looks like this
+Mine lives at **/var/docker/munkireport.env** and looks like this

 ```
 INDEX_PAGE=index.php?